frankaemika/docs/source/tutorial.rst

    when performing fast motions or abrupt stops.

 .. caution::
-   FRANKA's built-in controllers only support tabletop mounting, i.e. assumes that FRANKA is mounted perpendicular to the ground!
+   FRANKA's built-in controllers only support tabletop mounting, i.e. they assume that FRANKA is mounted perpendicular to the ground!
 Other mountings will **void your warranty**, decrease the performance of the robot and **might damage the robot**!